 The type and size of your bar is going to be determined by the size of your home and the space you have available.
-No matter what space is available, there will be an option for you to create your home bar to be proud of.
+No matter what space is available, there will be an option for you to create a home bar to be proud of.

 So, the first step to creating your beverage beauty is to workout the best location in your home that will be able to accommodate it.
-If you have plenty of space and even whole rooms that are not being used, then this is going to be easy, the ideal scenario would be a whole room dedicated to your bar.
-If room is tight, this could be a small bar in the corner of a room, or even in a cupboard, don’t let the lack of space put you off creating your own special home bar.
+If you have plenty of space and even whole rooms that are not being used, then this is going to be easy.
+The ideal scenario would be a whole room dedicated to your bar.
+If room is tight, this could be a small bar in the corner of a room, or even in a cupboard.
+Don’t let the lack of space put you off creating your own special home bar.

 It doesn’t have to be indoors, you could convert a shed or garage into a funky bar.
-You could go outside altogether and build your bar under the sky, although I wouldn’t go for this option if you live in a country or area that sees a lot of rainfall.
+You could go outside altogether and build your bar under the sky.
+Although I wouldn’t go for this option if you live in a country or area that sees a lot of rainfall.

-The Basic Hardware
+Basic Home Bar Hardware

-By hardware I mean the structure of the bar itself and the accessories that make the bar complete, before you started adding the drink and glasses etc. These are the foundations.
+By hardware I mean the structure of the bar itself and the accessories that make the bar complete.
+Before you started adding the drink and glasses etc. These are the foundations.

 - The Bar